joshhus/blockchain-sw-25/howto/console-upgrade-ocp.md

 Replace the value of `<CABUNDLE>` with the base64 encoded string that you generated when you created a secret for your entitlement key in the previous section.

-Then, use the `kubectl` CLI to add the custom resource definition to your project.
+Then, use the `kubectl` CLI to add the custom resource definition to your namespace or project.

 ```
 kubectl apply -f ibpca-crd.yaml